AbtinMogharabin/MakeMe-BNN/README.md

 2. **[BDD-Anomaly [10]](https://github.com/daniel-bogdoll/anomaly_datasets/blob/main/datasets/bdd-anomaly.py)**:
    - **Description**: A challenging real-world dataset for street scene segmentation that includes diverse conditions such as weather and nighttime scenes.
 BDD-Anomaly is a subset of the BDD100K dataset, focusing on street scenes with 17 distinct classes in the training set.
 The test set also introduces two additional out-of-distribution (OOD) classes, namely motorcycle and train.
    - **Usage**: The paper employed ResNet-50 encoder as a backbone​​ and evaluated the results for semantic segmentation.
-   - **Results**: For semantic segmentation, ABNN obtained a mean IoU of 48.76% on this dataset.
+   - **Results**: For semantic segmentation, ABNN successfuly increased the AUPR and AUC compared to the past state-of-the-art.
+ECE was also decreased successfully.

 3. **[MUAD [11]](https://muad-dataset.github.io/)**:
    - **Description**: MUAD is a synthetic dataset for autonomous driving with multiple uncertainty types and tasks.
 It contains 10413 in total: 3420 images in the train set, 492 in the validation set and 6501 in the test set.
 There are a total of 21 classes: 19 classes taken from the CityScapes dataset and two OOD classes representing object anomalies and animals.
 All these sets cover both day and night conditions.
    - **Usage**: The paper employed this dataset for semantic segmentation tasks focusing on both normal and out-of-distribution scenarios.
 In the study, a DeepLabV3+ with a ResNet50 encoder was used for the backbone.
-   - **Results**: ABNN showed impressive results, achieving a mean IoU of 61.96% and significantly lowering the FPR95 to 21.68%.
+   - **Results**: ABNN showed impressive results, achieving a significant increase in mean IoU and AUC, while significantly lowering FPR95 and ECE.

 <div align="center">
     <img src="https://github.com/AbtinMogharabin/MakeMe-BNN/assets/87785000/cd3977a1-5688-40a1-94cc-b6bb2112e38d" alt="MUAD" width="1200" height="185">